 You should consult with your financial advisors, such as your stockbroker, bank or tax advisor.
-If you sell your Original Hillenbrand common stock prior to the record date or sell your entitlement to receive shares of New Hillenbrand common stock in the distribution on or prior to the you seel your original mineral common stock in the distribution on or prior to the distribution date, you will not be entitled to receive any shares of New Hillenbrand common stock in the distribution.
+If you sell your Original Hillenbrand common stock prior to the record date or sell your entitlement to receive shares of New Hillenbrand common stock in the distribution on or prior to the distribution date, you will not be entitled to receive any shares of New Hillenbrand common stock in the distribution.